Navlab: Vehicles

 Navlab 1 and 2 were semi-autonomous and used "... steering wheel and drive shaft encoders and an expensive inertial navigation system for position estimation."

 Navlab 5 used a 1990 Pontiac Trans Sport minivan.
 In July 1995, the team took it from Pittsburgh to San Diego on a proof-of-concept trip, dubbed "No Hands Across America", with the system navigating for all but 50 of the 2850 miles, averaging over 60 MPH.
 In 2007, Navlab 5 was added to the Class of 2008 inductees of the Robot Hall of Fame.

 Navlabs 6 and 7 were both built with Pontiac Bonnevilles.
 Navlab 8 was built with an Oldsmobile Silhouette van.
 Navlabs 9 and 10 were both built out of Houston transit buses.

+ALVINN

+The ALVINN (An Autonomous Land Vehicle in a Neural Network) was developed in 1988.
+Detailed information is found in Dean A. Pomerleau's PhD thesis (1992).
+It was an early demonstration of representation learning, sensor fusion, and data augmentation.

+Architecture

+ALVINN was a 3-layer fully connected feedforward network trained by backpropagation, with 1217-29-46 neurons and thus 36,627 weights.
+It had 3 types of inputs: